hubro-apparatus/hubro/docs/3-project-structure.md

 Hubro is designed to use convention over configuration.
 It uses file-based routing for both web pages and APIs.

-A minimal Hubro app directory looks like this.
+A minimal Hubro app directory looks like this:

 - `package.json`
 - `pages/`